Moukuh/Sentiment-Analysis--FastAPI/README.md

 # Suicidal Intention Prediction
 This project predicts whether a tweet indicates suicidal intention.
-It uses a machine learning model(Support Vector MAchine) trained on a dataset of tweets that have been labeled as either suicidal or not suicidal.
+It uses a machine learning model(Support Vector Classification) trained on a dataset of tweets that have been labeled as either suicidal or not suicidal.

 The Dataset is contains twitter contents.